ColtonDx/KonnectedPro-ESPHome/README.md

 # Konnected Pro Ethernet Alarm Panel Configuration

-This ESPHome configuration implements a local alarm system for the Konnected Pro Alarm Panel ESP32 with Ethernet connectivity.
+This ESPHome configuration implements a local alarm system for the Konnected Pro Alarm Panel Pro (Ethernet) using Esphome.
+This config includes support for a Wiegand Hardwired Keypad to Arm/Disarm

 ## Overview